Molcas/OpenMolcas/doc/source/users.guide/programs/rassi.rst

               </KEYWORD>

 :kword:`EPRA`
-  This computes the hyperfine tensor matrix and the principle magnetic axes values for the ground spin--orbit state.
+  This computes the hyperfine tensor matrix and the principal magnetic axes values for the ground spin--orbit state.
 The hyperfine and spin--orbit coupling matrix elements are required upon calculation (use keywords :kword:`SPIN` and :kword:`PROP`).
-For the hyperfine matrix elements, either the spin--dependent(ASD) or the paramagnetic spin orbital(PSOP) part is needed, while in most cases both are recommended for the same atom.
+For the hyperfine matrix elements, either the spin-dependent (ASD) or the paramagnetic spin orbital (PSOP) part is needed, while in most cases both are recommended for the same atom.
   See reference for details :cite:`Feng_JChemTheoryComput_Electron_2021`.

   .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="EPRA" APPEAR="EPR hyperfine Matrix" KIND="SINGLE" LEVEL="ADVANCED" REQUIRE="SPIN">
               %%Keyword: EPRa <advanced>
               <HELP>
-              This computes the hyperfine tensor matrix and the principle magnetic axes values for the ground spin--orbit state.
-The hyperfine and spin--orbit coupling matrix elements are required upon calculation (use keywords SPIN and PROP).
-For the hyperfine matrix elements, either the spin-dependent(ASD) or the paramagnetic spin orbital(PSOP) part is needed, while in most cases both are recommended for the same atom.
+              This computes the hyperfine tensor matrix and the principal magnetic axes values for the ground spin-orbit state.
+The hyperfine and spin-orbit coupling matrix elements are required upon calculation (use keywords SPIN and PROP).
+For the hyperfine matrix elements, either the spin-dependent (ASD) or the paramagnetic spin orbital (PSOP) part is needed, while in most cases both are recommended for the same atom.
               </HELP>
               </KEYWORD>

 :kword:`AFCC`
   This computes the Fermi contact contribution of the total hyperfine coupling matrix.
   The keyword :kword:`EPRA` is needed.
-The spin--dependent(ASD) part of the hyperfine matrix elements is needed.
+The spin-dependent (ASD) part of the hyperfine matrix elements is needed.

   .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="AFCC" APPEAR="Hyperfine Fermi contact" KIND="SINGLE" LEVEL="ADVANCED" REQUIRE="EPRA">
               %%Keyword: AFCC <advanced>
               <HELP>
               This computes the Fermi contact contribution of the total hyperfine coupling matrix.
               The keyword EPRA is needed.
-The spin--dependent(ASD) part of the hyperfine matrix elements is needed.
+The spin-dependent (ASD) part of the hyperfine matrix elements is needed.
               </HELP>
               </KEYWORD>

 :kword:`ASDC`
-  This computes the spin--dipolar contribution of the total hyperfine coupling matrix.
+  This computes the spin-dipolar contribution of the total hyperfine coupling matrix.
   The keyword :kword:`EPRA` is needed.
-The spin--dependent(ASD) part of the hyperfine matrix elements is needed.
+The spin-dependent (ASD) part of the hyperfine matrix elements is needed.

   .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="ASDC" APPEAR="Hyperfine spin dipole" KIND="SINGLE" LEVEL="ADVANCED" REQUIRE="EPRA">
               %%Keyword: ASDC <advanced>
               <HELP>
-              This computes the spin--dipolar contribution of the total hyperfine coupling matrix.
+              This computes the spin-dipolar contribution of the total hyperfine coupling matrix.
               The keyword EPRA is needed.
-The spin--dependent(ASD) part of the hyperfine matrix elements is needed.
+The spin-dependent (ASD) part of the hyperfine matrix elements is needed.
               </HELP>
               </KEYWORD>

 :kword:`FCSD`
-  This computes the spin--dependent contribution of the total hyperfine coupling matrix.
+  This computes the spin-dependent contribution of the total hyperfine coupling matrix.
   The keyword :kword:`EPRA` is needed.
-The spin--dependent(ASD) part of the hyperfine matrix elements is needed.
+The spin-dependent (ASD) part of the hyperfine matrix elements is needed.

   .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="FCSD" APPEAR="Hyperfine spin dependent" KIND="SINGLE" LEVEL="ADVANCED" REQUIRE="EPRA">
               %%Keyword: FCSD <advanced>
               <HELP>
-              This computes the spin--dependent contribution of the total hyperfine coupling matrix.
+              This computes the spin-dependent contribution of the total hyperfine coupling matrix.
               The keyword EPRA is needed.
-The spin--dependent(ASD) part of the hyperfine matrix elements is needed.
+The spin-dependent (ASD) part of the hyperfine matrix elements is needed.
               </HELP>
               </KEYWORD>

 :kword:`APSO`
-  This computes the spin--dependent contribution of the total hyperfine coupling matrix.
+  This computes the paramagnetic spin orbital contribution of the total hyperfine coupling matrix.
-  The keyword :kword:`EPRA` is needed.
-The spin--dependent(ASD) part of the hyperfine matrix elements is needed.
+  The keyword :`EPRA` is needed.
+The paramagnetic spin orbital (PSOP) part of the hyperfine matrix elements is needed.

   .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="APSO" APPEAR="Hyperfine paramagnetic" KIND="SINGLE" LEVEL="ADVANCED" REQUIRE="EPRA">
               %%Keyword: APSO <advanced>
               <HELP>
               This computes the paramagnetic spin orbital contribution of the total hyperfine coupling matrix.
               The keyword EPRA is needed.
-The paramagnetic spin orbital(PSOP) part of the hyperfine matrix elements is needed.
+The paramagnetic spin orbital (PSOP) part of the hyperfine matrix elements is needed.
               </HELP>
               </KEYWORD>

 :kword:`ATSA`
   This keyword activates the pseudospin approach to compute the same hyperfine constants as :kword:`EPRA`.
-  For Kramers pair ground states this keyword is optional, otherwise(non-Kramers pair ground state) it is needed.
+  For Kramers pair ground states this keyword is optional, otherwise (non-Kramers pair ground state) it is needed.
   See reference for details :cite:`Feng_JChemTheoryComput_Electron_2021`.
   The keyword :kword:`EPRA` is needed.